Controversial Police Encounters Fast Facts

 August 16, 1997 - Thousands of angry protesters, many waving toilet plungers, gather outside Brooklyn's 70th Precinct to demonstrate against what they say is a long-standing problem of police brutality against minorities.
 Throughout the day, protesters, many of them Haitian, taunt police, chanting, "No justice, no peace."
 At some times, protesters stand toe to toe with officers watching the protest from behind a barricade, and call the officers racist and fascist.

 February 26, 1998 - Volpe, Bruder, Schwarz, Wiese are indicted on federal civil rights charges in Louima's case.
-A fifth officer, Michael Bellomo, is accused of helping the others cover up the alleged beating, as well as an alleged assault on another Haitian immigrant, Patrick Antoine, the same night.
+A fifth officer, Michael Bellomo is accused of helping the others cover up the alleged beating, as well as an alleged assault on another Haitian immigrant, Patrick Antoine, the same night.

 May 1999 - Volpe pleads guilty to beating and sodomizing Louima.
 He is later sentenced to 30 years in prison.

 June 8, 1999 - Schwarz is convicted of beating Louima, then holding him down while he was being tortured.
 Wiese, Bruder, and Bellomo are acquitted.
-Schwarz is later sentenced to 15 and a half years in prison.
+Schwarz is later sentenced to 15 and a half years in prison for perjury.

-March 6, 2000 - Charles Schwarz, Thomas Wiese, and Thomas Bruder are convicted for conspiring to obstruct justice by covering up the attack.
+March 6, 2000 - In a second trial, Schwarz, Wiese, and Bruder are convicted for conspiring to obstruct justice by covering up the attack.

-July 12, 2001 - Louima receives $8.75 million in a settlement agreement with the City of New York and the Patrolmen's Benevolent Association.

-February 28, 2002 - The Second Circuit Court of Appeals overturns the convictions of former officers Schwarz, Wiese, and Bruder on the obstruction of justice charges.
+September 2002 - Schwarz pleads guilty to perjury and is sentenced to five years in prison.
+He had been scheduled to face a new trial for civil rights violations but agreed to a deal with prosecutors.

 1999 - New York - Amadou Diallo

-February 4, 1999 - New York Police officers mistake the wallet Amadou Diallo's held in his hand for a handgun.
-Elite crimes unit officers Sean Carroll, Edward McMellon, Kenneth Boss, and Richard Murphy fire upon him 41 times and hit him 19 times.
+February 4, 1999 - Amadou Diallo, 22, a street vendor from West Africa, is confronted outside his home in the Bronx by four NYPD officers who are searching the neighborhood for a rapist.
+When Diallo reaches for his wallet, the officers open fire, reportedly fearing he was pulling out a gun.
+They fire 41 times and hit him 19 times, killing him.

-March 24, 1999 - More than 200 people are arrested outside New York City's police headquarters, the most in one day in what has become almost daily protests since Diallo's fatal shooting.
+March 24, 1999 - More than 200 protestors are arrested outside NYPD headquarters.
+For weeks, activists have gathered almost daily to protest the use of force by NYPD officers.

-March 25, 1999 - A Bronx grand jury votes to indict the four officers for second-degree murder.
+March 25, 1999 - A Bronx grand jury votes to indict the four officers - Sean Carroll, Edward McMellon, Kenneth Boss and Richard Murphy - for second-degree murder.

 February 25, 2000 - The officers are acquitted of state murder charges.